AwadhootLoharkar/NYUAD-Team-12/README.md

 2. Adjust the parameters in the main execution section to tune the models.
 3. Run the notebook to execute the workflow, train the models, and generate forecasts.

+### Implementation
+All the code for the implementation is available in the `Quantum_SVR.ipynb` Jupyter notebook.
+Open the notebook to explore the workflow, train the models, and perform forecasting.

+You can also open the `Quantum_SVR.ipynb` notebook in **Qbraid Lab** and run everything on the Qbraid cloud.
+This allows you to leverage Qbraid's quantum computing resources for executing the quantum model.

 ### Dependencies
 - Qiskit
 - Qiskit Machine Learning